 Where is the intersection?
 What connects these people?
 What do they share?

 You see, there is a life cycle that every new and innovative product must live through.
 It’s called the law of diffusion of innovation and it looks like this:

 In order to reach the majority of people, your product must first successfully pass through innovators and early adopters.

-These are small groups and communities, who need to be explicitly targeted.
+These are small groups and communities that need to be explicitly targeted.
 Geoffrey Moore has written an entire book about this phenomenon, called “Crossing the Chasm”.

 You should create a customer profile.
 Consider all aspects of your product.
 Then ask yourself:

-Who would get the maximum effect out of our product?
+Who would get the maximum benefit from our product?

 If Dropbox were to tell you about their ideal initial customer, they’d probably say something like: